AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

   additionally are not copied back when passed by copy, thus introducing a dependency on the parameter mode chosen by the compiler.

-* The use of access types and allocators is not permitted.
-Pointers can introduce aliasing, that is, they can allow the same object to be visible through different names at the same program point.
+* The use of access types and allocators is restricted to pool specific access types and subjected to an ownership policy ensuring that a mutable memory cell has a single owner.
+In general, pointers can introduce aliasing, that is, they can allow the same object to be visible through different names at the same program point.
 This makes it difficult to reason about a program as modifying the object under one of the names will